Have I mentioned that I’ve been holding 4DX meetings to progress and drive the one writer in progress forward?

 Do I sound superstitious?

-Well I might be, for my background cast me under a divine spell in my own neck of the woods – as A Girl from Hull – and the last thing I would or could have believed was that everything I was told, wasn’t exactly true.
+Well I might be, just a little, for my background cast me under a divine spell in my own neck of the woods – as A Girl from Hull – and the last thing I would or could have believed was that everything I was told, wasn’t exactly true.
 Is everything we hear a bit of a fairy tale?
+Even with a few more ounces of knowledge, I still have to ask myself this question.

-After reading it recently, the Article was about a Poet, and Transcendentalist Ralph Waldo Emmerson (a 19th Century chap).
-Since reading the article and without looking for it over the years, I regularly spy Ralph Waldo Emmerson in Literature, Non-fiction and a Philosophical context.
+I hadn’t happened to throw it away over a three year period, which makes me question my hoarding capacity.
+Yet, after reading it recently, the Article was about a Poet and Transcendentalist Ralph Waldo Emerson (a 19th Century chap).
+Since reading the article and without looking for it over the years, I had regularly spied Ralph Waldo Emerson’s name in Literature if I can call it that, maybe Non-fiction books that I had collected from Charity shops, can I push it so far as to say, books with a Philosophical context?
 I won’t go on about him.
 If you want to know more, there is so much information on the internet.
 If you care about the word supernatural read on, if not, thanks for reading…

-To some this may be boring to read, however, what was funny if you can laugh at this type of pre-destined intuition, was back in 2015 when my daughter decided to write a story for a 500 word competition (which we never sent in to the BBC).
+To some the discussion of the supernatural, coincidences and philosophy may be boring to read, if so, thanks for reading so far.
+However, what was funny if you can laugh at this type of pre-destined intuition, was back in 2015 when my daughter decided to write a story for a 500 word competition (which we never sent in to the BBC).

-I had never mentioned this guy Emmerson, ever, at home.
-My daughter asked me to proof read her story and low and behold – when I saw that her Protagonist, the leading character, he was a Dragon named “Waldow” I caught my breath and said to myself.
-“Pure coincidence, surely.”
+I had never mentioned this guy Emerson, ever, at home.
+My daughter asked me to proof read her story and low and behold – when I saw that her Protagonist – the leading character, he was a Dragon named “Waldow” I caught my breath and said to myself.
+“Pure coincidence, surely!”

-From a pure learning experience, I can at least say, in learning the ways of old, I can identify and critique with the new, and in being open-minded to new ideas, even when they are maybe a repeat, this is quite a positive way to live, learn and be inspired.
+On the other hand what if I was to a suggest: From a collaborative learning experience, I can at least say in learning the ways of old, I can identify and critique with the new world, and in being open-minded to new ideas, rather than being spooked, experiences are sometimes made to be repeated, with better outcomes in mind.
+Being positive can be a way to live.
+Learn and be inspired!

-On that creative note, I will close with a few words noted in the R. Waldo Emmerson Article, that I would suggest today, require a rewrite.
+On that creative note, I will close with a few words noted in the R. Waldo Emerson Article, that I would suggest today, require a rewrite.

 “The man is only half himself, the other half is his expression.”